Epistimio/orion/docs/src/user/pytorch.rst

 ``worker-trials``

 The maximum number of trials to be executed by a worker (a single call to ``orion hunt [...]``).

+``working-dir``

+The directory where temporary configuration files are created.
+If not specified, Oríon will create a temporary directory that will be removed at end of execution of the trial.

 ``pool-size``